DanielBMarkham/Info-Ops/manuscript/chapter23.md

 I gotta admit, "Cloud Operations" is a kick-ass title to put stuff under.
 I bet that team does a lot of cool stuff.

-As you work more and more with legacy information systems, you'll find that there is a deep and meaningful difference between organizing by Business Behavior Abstract, future system behavior we want to implement to help folks, and any other way of doing it.
+As you work more and more with legacy information systems, you'll find that there is a deep and meaningful difference between organizing by Business Behavior Abstract, the future system behavior we want to implement to help folks, and any other way of doing it.
+There's just no other way of doing it that scales well.

-The crux of the issue is that when I'm describing and organizing things by users and their goals, I am scoping the system.
+The crux of the issue is this: when I'm describing and organizing things by users and their goals, I am scoping the system.
 If you can't show me how something helps with any of my goals, it doesn't belong in the system.

 Structure is meaningless without the associated behavior and supplemental items.
-Show me a database and ask me if it's good?
+Show me a database and ask me if it's good.
 How would I know?
 If you told me what it was supposed to do and what rules it had to operate under, I could start figuring it out, but structure by itself is impossible to make decisions about.

 So if you group things by some structural concept, like "Back-end work", I have no idea what that means.
 "But it's talking about all the stuff we do on the back-end!"